Tennis Elbow Treatment North Vancouver

-Treatment for Tennis Elbow: How the Mountain Health and Performance team can help!
+Tennis Elbow Treatment: How the Mountain Health and Performance team can help!

 Tennis elbow is a complex disorder.
 It is therefore unsurprising that numerous treatment options are described in the research to be both effective and ineffective.
 For this reason, a single treatment or one-size fits all approach to tennis elbow is not going to be effective for most people.

 Myofascial release helps to decrease the abnormal tension in the muscles and fascia and improve overall.
 Small studies have found ART to have additional treatment effects compared with ultrasound, muscle stretching and strengthening exercises for tennis elbow in the short term.

 There is evidence that manual therapy techniques have immediate effects on pain and grip strength in patients with tennis elbow.
 Mobilization and or manipulation may be targeted at affected joints including the neck, shoulder, elbow and wrist, depending on the function of these joints upon examination.
 Manipulation of the elbow has been shown to provide pain relief within the first few treatments, up until an 8-week follow up of patients with tennis elbow.